sergesha/angularjs-to-react-ai-conversion/CONVERSION-LOG.md

 - Handles navigation between views
 - Replicates the look and feel of the original application
 - Uses the original images and data files
+- Maintains a similar project structure to the original AngularJS application but follows React conventions

 ## Next Steps